 Over the Air Testing in SDV

 The concept of software defined vehicles (SDV) is a fundamental change in the engineering of vehicles, in which software happens to dominate the vehicle functionality as opposed to hardware.
 These vehicles are based on centralized computing platforms to control even the best driver assistant systems as well as the infotainment and powertrain systems.
 Over the Air testing (OTA) updates allow manufacturers to easily deliver software improvements, bug fixes and security patches wirelessly, without the need to visit the service physical store.
-This is needed to ensure that vehicle performance is maintained during its life cycle which may take 10 to 20 years.

 But with increased software reliance on vehicles, testing is becoming increasingly complicated.
 It is necessary to ensure that many ECUs are compatible and cybersecurity risks are reduced.
 Strict testing is essential to prevent failure that can endanger its safety or lead to mass disruptions like when Ford halted OTA updates to its Mach-E models after finding problems with its integration.